profrobwells/first-llm-classifier/docs/prompting-with-python.md

 )
 ```

-Our client saves the response, and now we print that Python object to see what it contains.
+Our client saves the response as a variable.
+Print that Python object to see what it contains.

 ```python
 print(response)
 ```

+You should see something like:

 ```python
 ChatCompletion(